+HIST 2206 [0.5 credit]

-Early Modern Europe 1350-1650
+Early Modern Europe 1600-1800

-A survey of the major social, political and cultural developments in continental Europe from the 14th to the 17th centuries.
+A survey of the major social, political and cultural developments in continental Europe during the 17th and 18th centuries.
 (Field a).

+Precludes additional credit for HIST 2203 (no longer offered).

+Lectures/groups three hours a week.